WebReflection/json-watch/README.md

 The default export `watcher(path[, options])` accepts an optional object to configure the `watch(path, options)` node operation.

 By default, the `options` object contains `{persistent: false}`.
 All [options for watch](https://nodejs.org/docs/latest/api/fs.html#fswatchfilename-options-listener) are available.

+## What are the differenced compared to the old module?

+  * multiple paths can be observerd, not just one per time
+  * the first read is lazy
+  * Proxy is (imho) a better DX for this kind of utility use cases
+  * the amount of consumed memory is fine-tuned to the minumum
+  * the JSON can contain single line comments which, even if not allowed by specs, is practical for `settings.json` like config files and entries description
+  * it has 100% code coverage
+  * it's a dual ESM / CJS module